-Bluestone is a family friendly resort set in the beautiful Pembrokeshire National Park with an abundance of activities both indoors and out for the whole family.
+Bluestone is a family friendly resort set in the beautiful Pembrokeshire National Park with an abundance of activities both indoors and out for the whole family, perfect for a family staycation.
 Bluestone with under 5’s is just as much fun for parents and grandparents to enjoy too as it is the kids.
 We were invited to Bluestone in Wales for the start of their Christmasland experience at the beginning of November with the three girls (4, 4, and 1) and my parents so we couldn’t wait to get in the festive spirit!

 ** We were offered a 4 night stay at Bluestone in exchange for this honest review.